ontodev/gizmos/README.md

 Any time the predicate doesn't have a value format, the value format will be the `-V` value format (IRI when not included).
 Note that the value formats above can also be used in `-p` and `-P`.

-If an ontology term has more than one value for a given predicate, it will be returned as a pipe-separated list (in JSON, it will be returned as an array).
+If an ontology term has more than one value for a given predicate, it will be returned as a pipe-separated list.
 You can specify a different character to split multiple values on with `-s <char>`/`--split <char>`, for example `-s ", "` for a comma-separated list.

-If you have many predicates to include, you can use `-P <file>`/`--predicates <file>` for a list of predicates, each on one line.
+If you have many predicates to include, you can use `-P <file>`/`--predicates <file>` for a list of predicates (CURIE or label), each on one line.

 ### `gizmos.extract`

-The `extract` module creates a TTL file containing the term, predicates, and ancestors written to stdout.
+The `extract` module creates a TTL or JSON-LD file containing the term, predicates, and ancestors written to stdout.
 ```
 python3 extract.py -d [path-to-database] -t [term] > [output-html]
 ```

+For JSON-LD, you must include `-f JSON-LD`/`--format JSON-LD`.

-The term or terms as CURIEs are specified with `-t <curie>`/`--term <curie>`.
-You may also specify multiple CURIEs to extract with `-T <file>`/`--terms <file>` where the file contains a list of CURIEs to extract.
+The term or terms as CURIEs or labels are specified with `-t <term>`/`--term <term>`.
+You may also specify multiple terms to extract with `-T <file>`/`--terms <file>` where the file contains a list of CURIEs to extract.

 The output contains the specified term and all its ancestors up to `owl:Thing`.
 If you don't wish to include the ancestors of the term/terms, include the `-n`/`--no-hierarchy` flag.

-You may also specify which predicates you would like to include with `-p <curie>`/`--predicate <curie>` or `-P <file>`/`--predicates <file>`, where the file contains a list of predicate CURIEs.
+You may also specify which predicates you would like to include with `-p <term>`/`--predicate <term>` or `-P <file>`/`--predicates <file>`, where the file contains a list of predicate CURIEs or labels.
 Otherwise, the output includes all predicates.
 Since this extracts a hierarchy, unless you include the `-n` flag, `rdfs:subClassOf` will always be included.

 ### `gizmos.tree`